 If you get a suspicious email, don't download its attachment or click on a link inside it, as this could be compromising your computer.
 Simply delete the email.
 If you're unsure of the legitimacy of an email, contact the sender through another channel (i.e. maybe over the phone).
 If you're installing new software, try to keep to Apple's Mac App Store or Microsoft's Store for your installations, as some offerings freely available online carry some hidden annoyances, such as extra toolbars in your internet browser or other unwanted programs.
 Make sure to read the pages before you click "install", as you don't want to accidentally give permission for something to install that you don't want on your system.

-Dirty hands on a keyboard means you will have a dirty keyboard.
+Dirty hands on a keyboard mean you will have a dirty keyboard.
 Consuming food and liquid around your computer can also pose hazards for spillage and damage.
-As a rule, make sure your hands are clean before using any electronics wherever possible, and only have sealable bottles near your computer.
+As a rule, make sure your hands are clean before using any electronics wherever possible and only have sealable bottles near your computer.
 This is an easy way to avoid unnecessary damage and maintenance costs.

 If you find that your computer is already quite dirty, such as your computer screen, we recommend cleaning with a microfiber cloth and isopropyl alcohol to clear away germs.
 Remember to always spray any liquids on the cloth first – never on the computer directly!